jooolia/gsoc_Rcy3_vignettes/paxtoolsR_vignette.md

 Julia Gustavsen
 # Purpose

-This vignette will show how to visualize networks retrieved using paxtoolsr [@luna_paxtoolsr:_2015] in Cytoscape [@shannon_cytoscape:_2003 ; @ono_cyrest:_2015] using RCy3.
-Paxtoolsr leverages the tools developped in the java toolkit paxtools to retrieve information from Pathway commons,retrieve a network or subnetwork related to a particular pathway.
-For more information please see @luna_paxtoolsr:_2015 and have a look at the paxtoolsr vignette:
+This vignette shows one way to visualize networks retrieved using paxtoolsr [@luna_paxtoolsr:_2015] in Cytoscape [@shannon_cytoscape:_2003 ; @ono_cyrest:_2015] using RCy3.
+Paxtoolsr leverages tools developped in the java toolkit paxtools to retrieve information from Pathway commons.
+For example you can retrieve a network or subnetwork related to a particular pathway.
+For more information please see @luna_paxtoolsr:_2015 and have a look at the paxtoolsr package vignette:

 ```
 library(paxtoolsr)
 browseVignettes("paxtoolsr")
 ```
+In this vignette we will visualize a network retrieved from Pathway Commons, query Pathway commons to find the neighbourhood of a specific gene, look at a subnetwork of a set of proteins, and visualize node metadata associated with the networks.

-Load packages for use in this tutorial
+To get started, load packages for use in this tutorial

 ```r
 library(paxtoolsr)